 - Launch File Explorer from the search bar.

-- Right click on the folder that you want to share.
+- Right-click the folder to share.

 - Click on Show more options from the menu.